jpemberthy/helen/README.md

 1. Make it possible to alias edges, e.g 'inv_father' could be defined as 'son'.
 2. Fix driver bindings for g.addVertex.
+3. Helen::Vertex#create should modify the object with the updated _id if it's successful.

 ## Contributing